Identifying victims of French bus crash to take weeks

-PUISSEGUIN, France, Oct 24 (Reuters) - French investigators at the scene of a crash involving a truck and a coach carrying elderly day-trippers that killed at least 43 people said on Saturday that identifying the victims of France’s worst road accident in decades could take weeks.
+PUISSEGUIN, France (Reuters) - French investigators at the scene of a crash involving a truck and a coach carrying elderly day-trippers that killed at least 43 people said on Saturday that identifying the victims of France’s worst road accident in decades could take weeks.

 At least 41 people on the coach taking pensioners on a day excursion were killed shortly before dawn on Friday when it collided head-on with the truck in France’s Bordeaux wine-growing region and burst into flames.
 The truck driver and his three-year old son also died.

-“The DNA, teeth, all these elements that are not sensitive to fire will be analysed,” Colonel Patrick Touron of the police’s criminal research unit told reporters.
+“The DNA, teeth, all these elements that are not sensitive to fire will be analyzed,” Colonel Patrick Touron of the police’s criminal research unit told reporters.

 “We will have the identification results and will be able to return the bodies to their families in about three weeks,” he said.
 The exact number of passengers on the coach remained uncertain.